IntelligentRoboticsLabs/ARViz/README.md

 ARViz is an RViz implementation for Augmented Reality.
 This application runs inside the Microsoft Hololens AR device as a UWP application, without the need to use Ros Bridge.
 This project has as goal to combine:

-* ROS2 C # support for UWP applications on board Microsoft Hololens.
 * TF2 support for ROS C#.
 * Secure communications.
 * Hololens Positioning in the scene.